lisunshiny/liannsun.com/bios/tech_recruiter.md

 * I am a software engineer and (usually) a tech lead
 * I work at Google
 * I have 8 years of experience working at both small-ish VC-funded tech companies and very big tech companies
-* I live in Brooklyn, New York
+* I live in the Bay Area

 ### Skills I have